Annie Cordy: 2001–2020

 In 2016, she walked up the stairs to the 2016 Cannes Film Festival to see the movie The Unknown Girl before the movie Le Cancre was presented with the cast.

 In July 2018, for her 90th birthday, she was the guest of honour of the Ommegang of Brussels.
-A couple of days after this event on August 8th, the park next to the train station in Laeken, city where she was born was named for her.
+A couple of days after this event, on 8 August, the park next to the train station in Laeken, the city where she was born, was named after her.

 Death

 On 4 September 2020, Cordy suffered cardiac arrest at her home in Vallauris, France, where she lived with her niece.
 Attempts to revive her were unsuccessful and she was pronounced dead.
 She was 92 years old.

 In popular culture

 Albert Uderzo gave Annie Cordy a cameo as the wife of the Belgian chieftain in the Asterix comic book story Asterix in Belgium.